Get Involved

 Description: Assist Alliance For Children at community fairs when needed.
 This may include setting up a table/booth with Alliance For Children materials and confidently speak alongside our staff to interested individuals about our services and mission.

-Alliance For Children holds other special event fundraisers during the year.
-All of the money raised at our special events supports Alliance For Children’s ongoing efforts to fight child abuse and raise awareness of the issue of child abuse in Tarrant County.
+Alliance For Children holds other special event fundraisers throughout the year.
+All of the proceeds raised at our special events supports Alliance For Children’s ongoing efforts to fight child abuse, ensure our services are remain completely free of charge, and raise awareness of the issue of child abuse in Tarrant County.

 There are several ways to support the work of Alliance For Children.